Get to Know Us

 Melonie Perez

-Behind the Walls Staff Organizer
+Staff Organizer, Behind the Walls Committee

 I am a Colombian-American woman who was born and raised in South Providence; eventually moving down the street to the Edgewood-Cranston area.
 I have a 23 year old son who is serving life at RIDOC for protecting me in an abusive relationship.
 He was a juvenile when the crime occurred, so juvenile sentence reform is important to me.
 I have been around incarcerated individuals my entire life.
 My family members and loved ones have always struggled with racism and prejudice in Washington Park, so fighting for equality in all walks of life has been a lifelong struggle.
 I have a business degree, real estate license, CNA license and have always been in the hospitality industry.
 Helping my son and others like him is what drives me every day to help make a change with prison reform.